kaitlynramesh/RETRO-analysis/README.md

-# RETRO-data
+# RETRO-analysis
-Public repository containing all data files used for RETRO vignettes and results.
+Public repository containing all data files and code used for testing RETRO.